-During the inspection, emission unit EUMARS7 was observed.
-EUMARS7 was installed in 2012.
+During the inspection, emission unit EUMARS7 was not observed.
 EUMARS7 produces catalyst, through a process that takes an existing catalyst (vanadium) and improves the efficiency.
 Emissions from EUMARS7 are controlled by a venturi scrubber and dust collector.
 The facility reports emissions per Rule 290.
+According to Mr. Thompson, EUMARS7 did not operate in 2018.